 For Jeff Kuhn and Joe Ritter, the “eureka” wasn’t when they solved a major optical problem that had been perplexing builders of large telescopes, it was the moment they figured out how to sell it.

-Together with their team from UH’s Institute for Astronomy, Kuhn, an astronomer, and Ritter, a physicist and electrical and optical engineer, had designed a low-cost way to produce the super-precise mirrors needed for telescope optical systems.
+Together with their team from UH’s Institute for Astronomy, Kuhn, an astronomer, and Ritter, an electrical and optical engineer, had designed a low-cost way to produce the superprecise mirrors needed for telescope optical systems.
 Knowing their invention could make the cost of building a solar telescope significantly cheaper, they applied for and were accepted to the first cohort of XLR8UH last year, to get help commercializing their product.

 The Maui-based team traveled to Honolulu every Saturday from September 2014 through January 2015 for workshops alongside other XLR8UH teams and to meet with mentors and business experts, who helped them develop their business model and work on their pitch.
 “It’s tough to be a business person when you’re used to academics,” says Cindy Giebink, a software/systems engineer at the institute and a member of the MorphOptics team.
 “They made us think in different ways.”

 But the team was accepted to the second cohort of XLR8UH, providing an opportunity to take its business plan a step closer to launch, and standing to receive an additional $50,000, once the process for releasing the funding is resolved.

 Vassilis Syrmos, VP of research and innovation at UH, says MorphOptics was exactly the kind of project he hoped XLR8UH would help launch, because it involved a team with an internationally respected scientific background and built upon the university’s research strengths.